Medical care for aging baby boomers

 Although raising taxes to some extent is a foregone conclusion, it has always been unpopular with the American worker, and it is generally viewed as political suicide for proponents to any tax hike.

-Therefore, although that is exactly what will be needed if quality medical coverage is to be provided for the elderly, it is highly unlikely that the average American worker will have to withstand a quadrupling of his or her Medicare tax burden over the next couple of decades.
+Therefore, although a tax increase is exactly what will be needed if quality medical coverage is to be provided for the elderly, it is highly unlikely that the average American worker will have to withstand a quadrupling of his or her Medicare tax burden over the next couple of decades.

 So, how can medical costs of the elderly be covered?
 Is there an alternative to raising taxes beyond acceptable and reasonable levels?